Design and Evaluate Recomposited OR-AND-XOR-PUF: Introduction

-A physical unclonable function (PUF) leverages inevitable randomness induced from hardware manufacturing processes to entail each hardware instance a unique ``fingerprint"~\cite{gassend2002silicon,herder2014physical,gao2020physical}, making itself a hardware security primitive.
-Since over 20 billion Internet of things (IoT) devices have been deployed by 2020 and this number will keep increasing~\cite{GarnerPrediction}, it is critical to apply a lightweight security mechanism into the pervasively deployed IoT devices~\cite{chang2017retrospective,gao2020physical}.
-Thus, PUF (silicon PUF in particular), featured by its low-cost, has received extensive attention from both academia and industry.
+A physical unclonable function (PUF) leverages inevitable randomness induced from hardware manufacturing processes to give each hardware instance a unique ``fingerprint"~\cite{gassend2002silicon,herder2014physical,gao2020physical}, making itself a hardware security primitive.
+Because over 20 billion Internet of Things (IoT) devices were deployed before 2021, and this number is still increasing~\cite{GarnerPrediction}, it is critical to use a lightweight security mechanism in the pervasively deployed IoT devices~\cite{chang2017retrospective,gao2020physical}.
+Thus, PUFs (silicon PUFs in particular), which are characterized by their low cost, have received a lot of attention from both academia and industry.

-As a function, PUF is treated as a black-box with its inputs and outputs and we can characterize it by CRPs.
-Particularly, a PUF-instance-dependent response (output) is stimulated upon a challenge (input).
+As a function, PUF is treated as a black-box with its inputs and outputs, and we can characterize it by CRPs.
+Particularly, a PUF-instance-dependent response (output) is stimulated due to a challenge (input).
 According to the CRP space, PUF can be categorized into two classes: weak PUF and strong PUF.
-The former one has a limited number of CRPs and it is mainly used for provisioning cryptographic keys.
+A weak PUF has a limited number of CRPs and is primarily used for provisioning cryptographic keys.
 A well-known weak PUF is the memory-based PUF (e.g., SRAM PUF uses an SRAM cell's address as a challenge and treats the power-up pattern of the cell as the response~\cite{gao2018lightweight}).

-In this paper, we focus on strong PUF as it has a wider range of applications compared with weak PUF.
-For example, it enables lightweight authentication by employing one CRP a time, similar to the one-time pad.
-Also, it is used in virtual proof of reality~\cite{ruhrmair2015virtual} and advanced cryptographic protocols~\cite{brzuska2011physically,ruhrmair2012practical,ruhrmair2013practical,damgaard2013unconditionally,ruhrmair2013pufs} such as oblivious transfer, bit commitment and multi-party computation.
-A representative strong PUF is Arbiter-based PUF (APUF), which yields a much larger CRP space, compared to the weak PUF.
-There are multiple APUF variants that have been proposed, e.g., Feed-Forward (FF) Arbiter PUF (FF-APUF) \cite{lee2004technique}, XOR Arbiter PUF \cite{suh2007physical} and lightweight secure APUF (LS-APUF) \cite{majzoobi2008lightweight}.
-Among these variants, XOR-APUF has received the most attention as being lightweight and compact~\cite{gao2020physical,nguyen2019interpose}.
+The challenge-response interface should be protected for weak PUFs to prevent exhaustive CRP characterization.
+Compared to a weak PUF, a strong PUF has a wider range of applications and does not require challenge-response interface protection.
+For example, a strong PUF enables lightweight authentication by employing one CRP a time, similar to a one-time pad~\cite{gao2017puf}.
+Additionally, a strong PUF is applicable for virtual proofs of reality~\cite{ruhrmair2015virtual} and advanced cryptographic protocols~\cite{brzuska2011physically,ruhrmair2012practical,ruhrmair2013practical,ruhrmair2013pufs}, such as oblivious transfer, bit commitment and multiparty computation.